 Namgyal Momo Tibetan Eatery

-Think Budapest is too small to find delicious Tibetan food in it?
+Think Budapest is too small to find here delicious Tibetan food?
 Think again.
 On a District 9 side street hides Tsewang Namgyal’s tiny eatery, Namgyal Momo, where he serves up some seriously tasty Tibetan classics.
 Tsewang, a gregarious political refugee from Tibet who came to Budapest in 2005, speaks fluent Hungarian and appears to know each customer by name.

 Although mainly a takeout, I urge you to sit down and take in the unusual atmosphere of this snug space.
 Photos of Buddha and the current Dalai Lama blanket the walls, and it's easy to lose yourself in the soft, Philip Glass-esque repetitive Tibetan music endlessly streaming from the speakers.